webgriffe/SyliusActiveCampaignPlugin/docs/02-Installation.md

     ```

 9. Your `CustomerRepository` class must implement
-    the `Webgriffe\SyliusActiveCampaignPlugin\Repository\ActiveCampaignResourceRepositoryInterface`.
+    the `Webgriffe\SyliusActiveCampaignPlugin\Repository\ActiveCampaignCustomerRepositoryInterface`.
 You can use
     the `Webgriffe\SyliusActiveCampaignPlugin\Doctrine\ORM\ActiveCampaignCustomerRepositoryTrait` as implementation for
     the interface if you use Doctrine ORM and extends the Sylius Customer Repository.
 Remember [to add the repository in your sylius_resource configuration](https://docs.sylius.com/en/latest/customization/repository.html).